-Figure 1 Functional safety, Cybersecurity and ICT Security
+Figure 1 Functional safety, Cyber security and ICT Security.

-Technical safety, including functional safety, has traditionally been linked to the need to protect people and the environment from the uncontrolled flow of energy as a result of unintended incidents and error states.
+Technical safety, including functional safety, has traditionally been linked to the need to protect people and the environment from the uncontrolled flow of energy because of unintended incidents and error states.
 Technical safety encompasses many different types of technical barriers, while functional safety is normally used for barriers implemented with electrical/electronic and programmable systems.

 The figure shows that functional safety is impacted by ICT security in both IT and OT systems, and that ICT incidents include both intentional acts and unintended incidents.
-Important attributes in the ICT system are confidentiality, integrity and availability.
-Confidentiality and the protection of data and information against intentional (malicious) acts are often emphasized in IT systems, while availability related to unintended events and error states is often emphasized in OT systems
+Important attributes in the ICT system are confidentiality, integrity, and availability.
+Confidentiality and the protection of data and information against intentional (malicious) acts are often emphasized in IT systems, while availability related to unintended events and error states is often emphasized in OT systems.

 As a result of new connections and dependencies between different systems, the energy area and information area will increasingly cross over.
-An attempt was made to illustrate this in Figure 2 Unintended and intended errors and how these can cause physical harm [Adapted From [13]], which shows how intended and unintended risk elements can influence both the information and energy areas and how these two areas impact one another.
+An attempt was made to illustrate this in Figure 2, which shows how intended and unintended risk elements can influence both the information and energy areas and how these two areas impact one another.
 The figure also illustrates measures (barriers) that can be introduced to prevent undesirable consequences.
 The model is the starting point for a new methodology known as CyPHASS [12], [13] which is designed to systematically identify connections between potential accident situations and loss of control with the information domain.